 Throw the mix into a blender to smooth out the syrup even more.

 Tada!
 Guava syrup!
 It tastes even better the next day.
-This would go excellent in drinks (recipe for sangria to follow shortly), or on ice cream, or fruits!
+This would go excellent in drinks, or on ice cream, or fruits!

 - 4 Pineapple guavas